Pragith/pragith/pragith-net/app/content/blog/2020/2020-12-28-infrastructure-year-in-review.md

 This specialization allowed us to scale.
 One platform engineer can support ten analytics engineers if the abstractions are clean.

+## What I Would Repeat and What I Would Avoid

+The best decision we made was investing in boring foundations.
+CI/CD, idempotency, and monitoring are not glamorous, but they saved us when everything went remote overnight.

+The worst decision was delaying documentation.
+We built systems faster than we documented them, and onboarding suffered for it.
+If I could redo Q2, I would have slowed down feature delivery just to write clear runbooks.

 ## Looking to 2021

 As we head into 2021, our focus shifts from "stability" to "usability."
 We have built a robust engine; now we need to make it easier to drive.